Johann Sebastian Bass

 Johann Sebastian Bass (also known by the abbreviation JSB) is an Austrian electropop music group formed in 2011.
 In 2015, it competed in Wer singt für Österreich?, the Austrian national competition to select an entrant for the Eurovision Song Contest 2015, for which Austria was the host nation.
-The group advanced to the final, where it was placed fifth of six contestants with the song "Absolutio".
+The group advanced to the final, where it placed fifth out of six contestants with the song "Absolutio".

 History

-Formed in 2011, the band consists of three members performing under the pseudonyms "Martinus Bass" (vocals), "Domenicus Bass" (synthesizer and electronic harpsichord) and "Davidus Bass" (percussion and samples).
-The ban released its first EP, Cantata per una macchina, Opus 1, in 2012.
+Formed in 2011, JSB consists of three members performing under the pseudonyms "Martinus Bass" (vocals), "Domenicus Bass" (synthesizer and electronic harpsichord), and "Davidus Bass" (percussion and samples).
+The band released its first EP, Cantata per una macchina, Opus 1, in 2012.
 Another EP, Voodoo, and the band's first album, Sugar Suite, on Vienna Wildstyle Recordings, were released in 2014.

 Style

 The band perform in distinctive rococo-style clothing of powdered wigs, make-up and brocade waistcoats.